 In this buying guide I’ll be taking you through my personal recommendations for open-back headphones that will take your gaming to the next level.
 After that, I’ll discuss the various considerations you need to make before making your purchase.

-Best Open Back Headphones For Gaming: Reviews
+The Best Open Back Headphones and Headsets For Gaming

 Narrowing my favorite open-back gaming headphones down to just five options was a seriously tricky process.